jaredkrinke/ldump/README.md

 ldump.strict_mode: boolean = true
 ```

-If true (by default), `ldump` treats unserializable data as an error, if false produces a warning.
+If true (by default), `ldump` treats unserializable data as an error, if false produces a warning and replaces data with nil.

 ### `ldump.require_path`